libAtoms/QUIP/Tools/quippy/doc/f2py_wrapper_gen.rst

 This module is used to write intermediary Fortran 90 wrapper files to allow a code which makes use of derived-types to be wrapped with f2py.

-All routines which accept derived types arguments are converted to equivalent routines which accept pointers to derived types, and f2py is instructed to treat these pointers simply as integers.
-In this way we can use derived types as opaque references to the underlying Fortran structures from Python.
+All routines which accept derived types arguments are wrapped by equivalent routines which instead accept integer arrays as opaque handles.
+The Fortran `transfer()` intrinsic is used to convert these handles into pointers to derived types, as described in [Pletzer2008]_.
+Using integer arrays of size 12 makes this approach portable across most currently available Fortran compilers.
+In this way we can access the underlying Fortran structures from Python.

 :cfunc:`initialise()` and :cfunc:`finalise()` routines are handled
-specially: on initilisation, the pointer is allocated before the wrapped routine is invoked, and on finalisation the pointer is deallocated after the wrapped routine returns.
+specially: on initialisation, a derived type pointer is allocated before the wrapped routine is invoked, and an opaque reference to this new derived type is returned.
+On finalisation the underlying derived type pointer is deallocated after the wrapped routine returns.

 Extra routines are generated to access the values of attributes within derived types.
 For scalars a pair of get and set routines is created, whilst for arrays a single routine which returns the shape, memory location and type of the array is output.
 These routines are used by :mod:`quippy.oo_fortran` when constructing the object-oriented wrapper layer.

 There are various other special cases which are handled individually: for details see the